 We know your brand is unique.
 The question is, does it have the strategic integrated marketing foundations to build you to the top five, alongside but differentiated from four others?
 Or, does it need the decade-long expertise of a top advertising agency, one whose case studies, press, and attitude speaks for itself?

-That’s us, by the way — top ad agency in Austin, TX, and the world (click around if you don’t believe us, we’re fans of proof).
+That’s us, by the way — top advertising agency in Austin, TX, and the world (click around if you don’t believe us, we’re fans of proof).

 2020 can be done now, we agree.
 But how are you going to give 2021 a run for its money?
 How will you set yourself up, and apart, from the Nikes and Beats of your industry?